Hitoshi Matsumoto: Health

 He has demonstrated good physical fitness on Gaki no Tsukai.
 He defeated his comedy partner Hamada in a high jump competition by clearing 1.40m on the first try.
 In 1999, he outran Hamada, Hōsei Yamasaki and both members of Cocorico in a 100-meter race (he ran the entire length while the other four ran a quarter of the length each in the form of a relay race).
 Three years later, he performed notably better than them in a long jump competition.

 Although he claims to have no interest in sports, he has occasionally dabbled in boxing as he is friends with former world boxing champion Joichiro Tatsuyoshi.

 Once a heavy cigarette smoker, he quit in 2003.

 On June 28, 2010, Yoshimoto Kogyo announced that Matsumoto would not be performing on any shows for two months due to an injury on his left hip, which required surgery.
 For two episodes, the remaining Gaki no Tsukai cast members discussed his condition, with Matsumoto returning to hosting on August 31, 2010.
 In subsequent segments of the show requiring rigorous physical activities, such as the annual New Year's Eve 24-Hour Batsu Games of recent years, he is exempted and instead given idle or captive roles, due to his previous injury.

-During the 2012 Gaki no Tsukai batsu game involving the group becoming airline assistants, Matsumoto revealed he had suffered a stress fracture preparing for said batsu game, and despite doctor's orders, he still participated in the batsu game.
+During the 2011 Gaki no Tsukai batsu game involving the group becoming airline assistants, Matsumoto revealed he had suffered a stress fracture preparing for said batsu game, and despite doctor's orders, he still participated in the batsu game.

+Sexual assault allegations

+In December 2023, two women made anonymous allegations in an article published in the weekly Japanese celebrity magazine Shukan Bunshun that Matsumoto had sexually assaulted them in 2015 at "VIP parties".
+In response his talent agency strongly denied, saying that there "no facts whatsoever" to the allegations.
+Other anonymous allegations followed of other women with similar accounts.
+Matsumoto himself responded saying "I'll fight because (the allegations) are totally groundless," however he subsequently paused his comedic and hosting performances.
+Later accusations say that he requested specific types of women to be procured for him from his fellow comedians who he would then sexually harass or assault.

+In January 2024, in response to the allegations Matsumoto sued Bungei Shunju which is the publisher of the magazine Shukan Bunshun alleging that it had engaged in defamation by publishing the story and was seeking damages of ¥550 million ($3.6 million USD).
+The trial began in March, with Matsumoto's lawyers saying that they cannot respond to the accusations because the identity of the women remains hidden.
+In November Matsumoto withdrew his lawsuit against publisher Bungei Shunji.
+There was no payment between either party as a result of the withdrawal of the lawsuit, according to lawyers for both sides.
+In a statement Matsumoto said: "I would like to frankly apologize if any of the women who attended were offended or hurt."